 Ride along with a lifelong waterman with Stoney Cove Charters for a day on the water catching Maryland crabs, then enjoy a crabfeast with your catch!
 Or let others do the work and order up steamed crabs or crabs any which way (crab cakes, crab soup, crab dip, etc.) at many of our restaurants.
-The Hyatt Regency Chesapeake Bay Resort also hosts an annual Crab Week in August with cooking demos, crab feasts, and Family Iron Chef competitions.
-You can also taste the goodness at some of our seafood events, including the Taste of Cambridge Crab Cook-Off and Festival in July, the all-you-can-at Seafood Feast-I-Val in August, and the Rotary Oyster Roast in March.
+The Hyatt Regency Chesapeake Bay Resort has hosted an annual Crab Week in August with cooking demos, crab feasts, and Family Iron Chef competitions.

 tour an oyster farm

 Oyster aquaculture has been growing in Dorchester County.
 See what oyster farming is all about at Hoopers Island Oyster Aquaculture Company.
-They host tours of their operations – some including tastings!
+Contact them directly about arranging a tour.

 drink the local beer

-A growing microbrewery in the heart of downtown Cambridge, RAR Brewing is always creating specialty brews, as well as their longtime favorites, many of which are named after local places.
-Nanticoke Nectar, Bucktown Brown.
+A growing microbrewery in the heart of downtown Cambridge, RAR Brewing is always creating specialty brews, as well as their longtime favorites, many of which are named after local places – including Nanticoke Nectar, named after the Nanticoke River.
 Some of their offerings combine locally grown/produced flavors, such as butternut squash from a nearby farm.
 Their can releases always draw a line of thirsty folks that stretches down the block.

 pick your own produce